LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 # User documentation #

-Tranquilpeak theme is compatible with Hexo v3.0.x
+Tranquilpeak theme is compatible with Hexo v3.0.x.
+The theme is compatible with higher versions of Hexo but these versions have some bugs with generation of relative urls so I recommend to use Hexo 3.0.x for the moment.

 This documentation will help you to install tranquilpeak-hexo-theme and configure it to use all features which it provides.